LiamBush5/nets-2130/README.md

 We begin by describing the format of our data.

 The data collected from our workers is the input to the QC module.
 Examples are shown in `qc_input.json`.
 We are essentially collecting slang terms, their definitions, and example sentences from our workers.
-In addition, we track the worker's generation so we can later derive insights about the use of slang terms over time.
+In addition, for every term collected, we track the worker's generation so we can later derive insights about the use of slang terms over time.
 Once the QC is performed, we have an output that includes all the information collected from the workers along with metrics that describe the reliability of the information.
+If the collected terms have quality metrics below standards we have set, we will discard them.

 The goal of aggregation is to create multiple-choice quiz questions for a slang definition challenge as well as collect statistics on which generations use a term most commonly.
 As such, we take in slang definitions as inputs in `aggregation_input.json` and produce multiple choice responses plus generation usage totals in `aggregation_output.json`.
 Finally, we have a `raw_slang_terms.json` which tracks which words have been submitted to our system by workers.